Coreball/ScheduleStacker/README.md

 # ScheduleStacker

-ScheduleStacker is tool designed for finding permutations of courses to aid in registration.
-It's a remake of a tool that I created last year, MasterScheduler.
+ScheduleStacker is tool for finding permutations of course schedules to aid in self-registration.

-I would love to give more information but there's really nothing to be said before significant progress is made.
-Also I can't think of anything.
+## Usage

+It's not finished yet, but the basic idea is:

+1. Navigate to Input tab and select file containing readable master schedule (will have download for this, it is NOT the PDF on the school website) and load it.
+2. Select options like off periods
+3. Select desired courses.
+CTRL-Click to select multiple in the same category.
+4. [NOT IMPLEMENTED YET] generate the schedules and view them in the Output tab.

+## About

+Created by Changyuan Lin @Coreball